gitblit-org/gitblit-glip-plugin/README.md

 - For the *network/a/b/myrepo.git* repository, the conversation would be *network*.
 - For the *test.git* repository, the conversation would be the default conversation.

+#### glip.*Icon

+By default, Gitblit will use the Gravatar thumbnail for the event image.
+If you would rather specify a fixed image to use for git or ticket events, then you may override these settings with the url of an image.
+A 48px image seems to be the most appropriate dimension.

 ### Usage